"So help me God" at swearing-in

 miscegenation laws that then existed in 16 states to be unconstitutional.

-Since then couples of any race can marry, and receive state and federal
+Since that ruling, couples of any combination of races can marry, and receive state and federal

 benefits and protections for themselves and their children.
 Meanwhile,